Hyvi/hyvi.github.io/content/zh/docs/team/2021-09-28-team-topologies.md

 ### 好的文档
 Overcommunicate using just enough written documentation

+## Digital platforms

+- Digital platforms<sup>[6]</sup> are portfolios of technical products.
+- Developing a digital platform is a strategic decision and not to be taken lightly.
+Besides the direct financial considerations, digital platforms also exert pressure on the relationships within your organisation.
+- Digital platforms are force multipliers（火力加乘）, so there is a fine line between developing a competitive advantage and introducing a significant productivity blocker.

 ## 参考
 [1] Organizing Agile Teams and ARTs: Team Topologies at Scale Overview